Meta-plasticity and memory in multi-level recurrent feed-forward networks: Asymptotic behaviour of meta-reinforcement dynamics

-The limit regimes agree well with the behaviour observed in Sec.~\ref{sec:results} for the system with $p_{max}=0.999$, both for memorisation and recall.
-In the first case, the results in Fig.~\ref{fig:heatmap_steady_k0_100_T_100} show that although the system reaches low entropy values for $\tau \geq 16$ the distance from the meta-reinforced path remains high, indicating that reinforcement is dominating.
-For $\tau=4$, the meta-reinforced path begins to be recovered only for $c=4$. $\tau=8$ corresponds instead to a sweet-spot, minimising both entropy and distance.
-A similar behaviour can be observed in Fig.~\ref{fig:recall_scatters_k0_100_T_100}, with $\tau=8$ being the optimum and $\tau=4$ competing with it only when $c=4$.
-The same figures also show that this asymptotic argument loses strength when $p_{max}$ is lowered.
+The limit regimes agree well with the behaviour observed in Sec.~\ref{sec:results} for the system with $p_{sup}=0.999$, both for memorisation and recall.
+In the first case, the results in Fig.~\ref{fig:heatmap_steady_k0_100_T_100} show that although the system reaches low entropy rate values for $\tau \geq 16$ the distance from the meta-reinforced path remains high, indicating that reinforcement is dominating.
+For $\tau=4$, the meta-reinforced path is practically never recovered, even when $c=8$.
+Instead, $\tau = 2^{\nicefrac{5}{2}}, 8$ correspond to a sweet-spot, minimising both entropy rate and distance.
+A similar behaviour can be observed in Fig.~\ref{fig:recall_scatters_k0_100_T_100}, with $\tau=8$ being the optimum and $\tau=2^{\nicefrac{5}{2}}$ competing with it only when $c=4,8$.
+The same figures also show that the network dynamics is richer than the asymptotic behaviour, which loses strength when $p_{sup}$ is lowered.
 In that case, the interplay between reinforcement and meta-reinforcement should take into account also the average probability of choosing a reinforced edge, leading to a shift in the optimal value of $\tau$.
 Intuitively, larger values of $\tau$ are needed to increase the probability of traversing the same edge $s_\infty$ times.
 This analysis is left to a future work.